solidi/writing/48-how-to-make-it-to-the-frontpage-of-hacker-news.md

 **Motivation***: The debate about test-driven development (TDD) went long in the shop, so I had to say something - supporting it - finding helpful patterns.*

-**Learning***: TDD works well within small dogmatic groups but is too difficult to pull off at scale.
+**Learning***: TDD works well within small dogmatic groups but is difficult to pull off at scale.
 I have not found a large shop that does it, nor do I practice anymore.*

 An essential attribute to a document is clarity.
 Writing requires an editing process, sometimes ongoing for weeks to achieve transparency.
 More so, it is when the content resonates with the reader.
 Connecting with an audience is the goal, so I will piece together a shortlist of what and how.